Vineetchelani1304/Vineetchelani1304/README.md

 # Hi 👋, I'm **Vineet Chelani**

 I am a **Full Stack Developer** with deep expertise in backend development and a strong foundation in modern front-end technologies.
-My work is centered around building scalable, efficient, and innovative applications using cutting-edge tools and frameworks.
+My work focuses on building scalable, efficient, and innovative applications using cutting-edge tools and frameworks.
 Currently, I am working on **Draw**, pushing boundaries to create seamless user experiences.

 ---